-On May 10, 2017, the Company entered into a new option agreement with GeoXplor (described below under "LIX Claims").
-The new option agreement supersedes the May 12, 2014 agreement mentioned above.
+On May 10, 2017, the Company entered into a new option agreement with GeoXplor (described below under "GeoXplor-LiX consolidated agreement").
+The new option agreement supersedes the original May 12, 2014 agreement.

 GeoXplor is a private company that holds the CV and DB mineral claims, subject to the option agreement described above.
-Prior to this new agreement, GeoXplor also provided contract exploration services to Pure Energy at the Project.
+Prior to this new agreement, GeoXplor also provided contract exploration services to Pure Energy at the CV Project.